RockiestSpy7/terraform-modules/rds/README.md

 <h1>RDS Module</h1>
-Terraform Module for creating a RDS database from a DB Snapshot
+This Terraform module sets up an AWS RDS environment, including creating a database subnet group and launching a database instance from a snapshot.

 <h3>Resources</h3>